beer-psi/fakk-u-downloader/README.md

 - readable json cookies instead of pickle
 - css selectors instead of bs
 - canvas toDataURL instead of screenshots
-- added js injections with selenium-wire and lxml
+- added js injections with selenium-wire
 - added response image downloader with selenium-wire
 - added support for spreads
 - removed not working obfuscation, used undetected-chromedriver instead